Xan Tyler

-Xan Tyler is a British pop singer.
+Xan Tyler is a British singer-songwriter based in Scotland.

 Career

 Born and raised in South London, Tyler began her singing career as a backing singer.
 After working with numerous bands and as a session singer, she signed to Alan McGee's Creation Records as one half of synth pop duo Technique (the other half being musician Kate Holmes, now of Client).

 In 1999, Tyler and Kate Holmes collaborated with Mad Professor to create Mission Control.
 Mission Control released one album, Dub Showcase on Poptones and Tyler joined Mad Professor on a European tour in 2000.
-Dub Showcase also featured a guest vocal from Lee "Scratch" Perry.
+Dub Showcase also featured a vocal from Lee "Scratch" Perry.

-1999 also saw Tyler's first notable success as Technique with the release of "Sun is Shining", released on Creation Records, which reached number 64 in the UK Singles Chart in April of that year, followed by "You & Me" which got to number 56 in August.
+1999 also saw Tyler's first success as Technique with the release of "Sun is Shining", released on Creation Records, which reached number 64 in the UK Singles Chart in April of that year, followed by "You & Me" which got to number 56 in August.
 One of the remixers on "Sun is Shining" was trance DJ Matt Darey, for whom she later performed vocals on the track "Wanna be an Angel", released under the name of Tekara in 2004 on Platipus Records.

 In 2001, she teamed up with dance music producer Timo Maas and as Orinoko they released "Island" on Positiva Records.
-This pairing saw Tyler introduced to numerous dance producers and labels.
-Further releases followed.

-Among other projects, Tyler worked with the pop ska band The Joys of Sound, and has produced a number of tracks.
-In 2020 their song "Too Much Is Never Enough" was placed in Campervan Co. advert for Sky TV.
+Tyler worked with the pop ska band The Joys of Sound, and produced a number of tracks.
+In 2020 their song "Too Much Is Never Enough" was placed in a Campervan Co. advert for Sky TV.

 On 23 June 2011 it was announced that Tyler was joining Client to take over live lead vocals.
 In 2014, Tyler started work on her solo EP with London-based producer Stuart Crossland.
 The "Into the Blue" EP was released on 8 December 2014.
 In 2015, Tyler collaborated with producer Kramer in Scotland on three new tracks, written by Tyler.
 The resulting three track single was released in 2016.